vinnymachacek/vimfiles/readme.md

 To Use:

--clone repo to .vim directory ( --recursive)
+git clone --recursive https://github.com/vmachacek91/vimfiles.git ~/.vim

--add "source ~/.vim/.vimrc" to your ~/.vimrc
+echo "source ~/.vim/.vimrc" >> ~/.vimrc

+Requires MacVim on OSX.
+YMMV with other builds.